-Virginia iGEM is recruiting for Summer 2020!
+Virginia iGEM Recruiting for Summer 2022!

 Are you an Undergraduate student with interests in biology, biomedical engineering, computer science, systems engineering, public relations or leading a research team?
 Are you interested in synthetic biology, genetic engineering, or artifcial organisms?
 Do any of the following sound exciting:

 - Creating systems for manufacture of biologics and vaccines